-Having a well put together LinkedIn profile is just the start – a professional Facebook, Twitter and even Instagram account can enhance your employability.
+Having a well-put-together LinkedIn profile is just the start – a professional Facebook, Twitter and even Instagram account can enhance your employability.
 You don’t have to set up separate ‘professional’ accounts, but make sure all your social profiles show you in a great light.

 Many employers check their applicants’ Facebook and Twitter channels to get an idea of their personalities.
 If they see that you’ve shared an article related to the industry or the firm itself, this will automatically give you the upper hand.

 That being said, LinkedIn is the most important professional network.
-If you need help standing out on LinkedIn, follow our steps to create a professional profile.

 Get creative with applications

-How creative you can be depends on the sector you’re applying to.
+How creative you can be will depend on the sector you’re applying to.
 In marketing, you’re often expected to do something completely unique, whereas you don’t have the same scope in law.
 What you can do for any application is to think about what makes you different from other candidates.
 This may be the experience you’ve already acquired, a skill or even a hobby.
 Graduate recruiters see many similar applications, so make sure you have something in yours which will grab their attention and make you memorable (for the right reasons of course).

-As a student you won’t have developed all the skills needed to excel in your future career yet.
+As a student, you won’t have developed all the skills needed to excel in your future career yet.
 That’s not a problem, but it does mean your attitude is crucial.
 Whichever firm you’re applying to, show them how passionate you are about the sector and the company.
 Enthusiasm and tenacity are often valued above more technical skills - all graduates should be able to demonstrate these skills (but often don’t).

 And finally, be persistent.
 If you do experience rejection, make a point of finding out where you can improve and then move on to the next application.
 If you're not quite right for one firm, there is no reason why you can't be the perfect fit for another.